shaik1002/biggitlabbomb/doc/api/pages.md

 ## Unpublish Pages

+> - [Updated](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/172950) in GitLab 17.7, changing the permission requirement from admin-only to Maintainer or Owner roles.

 Prerequisites:

-- You must have administrator access to the instance.
+- You must have at least the Maintainer role for the project.

 Remove Pages.